JakobCh/tes3mp_scripts/README.md

 Usage: See espParserTest.lua

+## instancedHousing
+Player houseing using the new custom cells added on 0.8 (THIS IS NOT DONE)

 ## jcMarketplace
 Allows you to set a price on items and sell them, also blocks other people from picking stuff up.